Snapshot of the Tool

 Details

-Community feedback of adolescents feeling confident, understood, and acknowledge
+Community feedback of adolescents feeling confident, understood, and acknowledged

 On-ground team feedback on creation of government champions for the project’s objectives